-If you’re planning a trip to the Amalfi Coast, it’s likely going to be quite overwhelming to decide which town or towns you will be staying in during trip.
-With many towns lining the picturesque cliffs of the Amalfi Coast, you may want to stay at more than one to get a deeper feel of this famous region of Italy.
-Wondering whether you should stay in Sorrento or Positano or Amalfi will depend on a few different things; your interests, budget, and ability to manoeuvre to, from, and around where you stay.
+If you’re planning a trip to the Amalfi Coast, it’s likely going to be quite overwhelming to decide which towns to stay in.
+Choosing whether you should stay in Sorrento or Positano or Amalfi will depend on a few different things; your interests, budget, and ability to manoeuvre to, from, and around where you’re based.

 Sorrento tends to be the best choice for budget-conscious travelers, Positano for those that want the quintessential Amalfi experience and Amalfi for those who want a quieter stay.
 However, there are a lot more factors to consider when choosing where to stay on the Amalfi Coast.